Fife/Fife/README.md

 A curiosity for what made my audio gear work is what brought me to Computer Engineering, so this github serves as a bit of a playground.
 To that end, I am currently working on building a DSP engine meant for embedded systems, which you can find [here](https://github.com/Fife/Fife-DSP).

-I also enjoy dabbling in some competative programming.
+I also dabble in competative programming.
 The most recent competitioni took place in was the [Synmax Twitter Contest](https://synmax.com/home/synmax-twitter-contest/) where I placed in the top 10.
 My submission can be found [here](https://github.com/Fife/Proteus-ShipTracker).

 I am currently looking for development work!